Classical Spin Transitions and Absorptive Scattering: Classical Spin from Finite Representations

-This definition of the spin vector automatically imposes the \textit{covariant} spin supplementary condition (SSC)\footnote{Several interesting recent works have discussed the possibility of relaxing the SSC, associating additional degrees of freedom with the spinning body \cite{Bern:2023ity, Alaverdian:2024spu, Alaverdian:2025jtw}.}
+where in this section we use $p_1^\mu \equiv m_1 u_1^\mu$.
+This definition of the spin tensor automatically imposes the \textit{covariant} spin supplementary condition (SSC)\footnote{Several interesting recent works have discussed the possibility of relaxing the SSC, associating additional degrees of freedom with the spinning body \cite{Bern:2023ity, Alaverdian:2024spu, Alaverdian:2025jtw}.}